 It is very important that you teach your baby to associate their bed with a place of sleep.
 If you always wait for your child to completely fall asleep before you put them in their crib, it may disrupt this association.
 Wait until your child starts to nod off and then try placing them into their cribs, If this proves difficult at first, try weaning your way in by making them at least fall asleep in their room.

-Your baby will be jolted awake if they feel that their diaper is wet and they get uncomfortable.
-This can be fixed by investing in high quality nighttime diapers and trying to limit the amount of changes they get.
-A baby does not need a diaper change every time they wet themselves.
-With these night diapers, they will stay comfortable and dry and be less likely to wake up crying because they need a change in the middle of their sleep.
+Your baby will be jolted awake if they feel that their Nappy is wet and they get uncomfortable.
+This can be fixed by investing in high quality nighttime nappies and trying to limit the amount of changes they get.
+A baby does not need a nappy change every time they wet themselves.
+With these night nappies, they will stay comfortable and dry and be less likely to wake up crying because they need a change in the middle of their sleep.

 Also as with adults, many babies find it difficult to sleep when there is a lot of light.
 It is safe to say that closing down the lights in a baby’s room (sparing a nightlight if necessary) is a great way for you to do this.
 There are further things that you can do to try to make the room star as dark as possible, even during the middle of the day.
 Black-out curtains and positioning a crib outside of the path of sunlight are also ways to limit light exposure during sleep time.

 Of course a newborn infant cant be doing so much moving around, it is a great idea to keep your child as active as possible when it is their “wake time,” Even social bonding is an energy expending activity, and you will find that if you tire your baby during the day it will make them much more likely to be tired once it comes around to bed time.

 Getting your child is follow a nice sleeping schedule is often not an easy task.
 Do not be discouraged if it takes some time or your baby suddenly stops following routine.
 Like many others before them, your baby too will make it.
 It is just a matter of time, discipline, and a lot of patience.